 Let’s help each other connect on our journeys of sexuality

+Let’s help each other connect on our journeys of human sexuality.
+Human sexuality is a gift from God; we want to honor and celebrate one another in our full range of sexual diversity.
 This brief statement helps interested people walk with us as we work out marriage and sexual expression in the body of Christ.

 Seeing everyone as partners, or as potential partners in this new creation is how we make sense of everything.
-So we also see through that lens when we think about sexuality: our own and that of others.
+So we also see through that lens when we think about human sexuality: our own and that of others.
 When people are finding their way sexually and otherwise, we say with Paul:

 None of the writers of the Bible think of marriage as the ultimate expression of love and commitment.
-Self-giving love comes from Jesus and is most fully realized in the body of Christ.
-Within that inspired and diverse body, composed of everyone who can name Jesus as Lord, “there are different kinds of gifts, but the same Spirit distributes them.”
+Married people are not more holy than single people.
+Holiness comes from obedience to Jesus and connection with him who gives us the ultimate example of self giving love as a model for our lives: his death on the cross.
+We are empowered by the Holy Spirit to live a life of self-giving love fully realized in the body of Christ.
+Within that inspired and diverse body, composed of everyone who names Jesus as Lord, “there are different kinds of gifts, but the same Spirit distributes them.”
 Every Jesus-follower is honored because each is given “the manifestation of the Spirit for the common good.”

 We are called to a life of joy in the new creation.
 So we will train our loves according to our deepest held convictions and covenants.
-We need God’s help to keep walking faithfully together as a community of many kinds of people united by our common calling and purpose.
+We are diverse and we are growing.
+We hope to create enough mutuality in this teaching to foster a baseline for our ongoing dialogue.
+Too often these conversations are excluded from conversations in church because the church is notorious for moral policing and not an open dialogue of love no matter what.
+We are committed to the latter.
+We need God’s help to keep walking faithfully together as a community of many kinds of people united by our common calling and purpose in Christ.